aayushi173/EV-Charging-Toronto/README.md

 d) Adding simulated number of customer (qCustomer) and time spent (tCustomer) during busy hours to biz_geo_loc1.
 ‘Category’ is used as an input for simulating the customer number and time spent using random number generation based on its customer arrival rate λ (Lamda) and average service time in hour µ (mu) assumption on each business type which is defined in as in “biz_category_customer.csv”.
 We assume Poisson process with the arrival rate (lamda) customer per hour whereas the time spent for each customer follows exponential distribution with average time spent (mu) hour per customer.

+### Green P Parking and Model:

+Performed data cleaning tasks such as standardizing formats, handling missing values, and removing duplicates.

+ Converted character columns to numeric class.

+ Extract street name from the address.

+ Added a column named Convert set to 1 for already existing EV Charging Stations and 0 for the others.

+ Used KNN to find 8 nearest businesses, average distance, average number of customers, and average time spent at business locations.

+ Added EV traffic volume data for the year 2022.

+ Grouped by address to get mean of all the variables.
+Normalized predictors

+ Made an SVM model with 'convert' as the dependent variable and 'distance' and 'traffic_volume' as independent variables.

+ Used coefficients from the SVM model to calculate the weighted score.

+ OUTPUT: Top 5 parking locations to convert to EV Charging stations.